zpoint/C-/DataPreProcess/README.md

             whether compute tf_idf, and store to -out, default 0
     Examples:
     ./LabelProcess -in '/root/data/news2/news_mixed.txt' -out '/root/data/news2/news_mixed' -min-count 1 -max-count 2000 --rate 0.8

     Will read news_mixed.txt line by line, discard line with words less than 1 or more than 2000, save other line two two part, news_mixed_0.8.txt and news_mixed_0.2.txt
+    Notice, number in vocab.txt is how many line contains the specific word

 #### Results for LabelProcess